sbrannen/spring-test-junit5/README.md

 `./gradlew test`

-## Building and Testing with JDK 9 and JDK 10
+## Building and Testing with JDK 9, 10, & 11

-`spring-test-junit5` can also be built with and tested against JDK 9.0.1 and JDK 10.0.1.
+`spring-test-junit5` can also be built with and tested against JDK 9.0.4, JDK 10.0.2, and JDK 11 (build 11+28).

 # Running Tests in the IDE